pedrocarvajal/automations-for-ai-for-programmers/workflows/laravel/refactor-enums.md

 ### Phase 1: Analysis and Planning

 - [ ] Read the complete enum file
+- [ ] **Search for enum usage** in the codebase to understand how it's used (models, requests, policies, controllers, etc.)
 - [ ] Verify PHP 8.1+ requirement is met
 - [ ] Identify code smells (magic strings, missing type hints, no docblocks, inconsistent values)
-- [ ] Check if enum should be backed (string/int) or pure enum
+- [ ] Check if enum should be backed (string/int) or pure enum based on database usage
 - [ ] Verify enum cases follow naming conventions (UPPER_CASE)
-- [ ] Check if enum needs methods, properties, or implements interfaces
+- [ ] Check if enum needs methods, properties, or implements interfaces based on usage patterns found
 - [ ] Review similar enums in codebase for consistency
-- [ ] Check if enum needs Eloquent casting
+- [ ] Check if enum needs Eloquent casting based on model usage
 - [ ] Present the plan to the user for approval
 - [ ] **WAIT FOR USER CONFIRMATION** - Do not proceed until user explicitly approves the plan
 - [ ] **EXPLAIN** any skipped tasks